dsh311/DataTalkAI/README.md

 # DataTalkAI
 ![Gameplay GIF](./docs/DataTalkAI_UI.png)
-*Red dot aiming and shooting at enemies in action.*

 DataTalkAI is a WPF-based desktop application that allows users to load and interact with local Large Language Models (LLMs) using GGUF format models.
 It provides a simple chat-style interface for sending prompts and receiving model completions.